MVAS bird walks

 NOTE: The Tellbrook Park bird walk is the only scheduled bird walk for December 2019.
 The others are cancelled so that birders will have time to participate in the Christmas Bird Counts in the region.
 The regular schedule resumes in January 2020.

 Mesilla Valley Audubon Society hosts bird walks throughout the year.
 Our bird walks include a group leader and usually two to ten others.
 The group leader is a chapter member who is chosen for his/her knowledge of local birds and experience with groups.
 The participants are of all skill levels and need not be Audubon or chapter members.
 These are a fun, easy way to enjoy your hobby with other enthusiasts.
 The birds change with the season, so returning to a spot you enjoyed previously makes perfectly good sense.

 The list below includes our currently scheduled locations for bird walks.
 Many enthusiasts like to prepare for their experience by checking with eBird.com to learn what birds are frequently seen at the walk location.
 Just click on the eBird links below for this information.

-Mesilla Valley Bosque State Park Second Saturday of the month.
-Meet at the visitors center at 8:00 AM.
-CJ Goin is the guide.
+Mesilla Valley Bosque State Park: Second Saturday of the month.
+Meet at the visitor's center at 8:00 AM.
+Tom Johnson is the guide.
 Check the website calendar and our Facebook page to confirm upcoming dates.
 Recent species data: Mesilla Valley eBird.org

 Birding on your own